 Having unpaid debts is a stressful situation for anyone.
 Unfortunately, if you are unable to pay what you owe, the consequences can be even more painful.
 You could be taken to court and face legal action from your creditor.
 In the UK, bailiffs are generally not allowed to enter your property or continue action unless you have failed to pay or ignored their previous letters and warnings.
 If things get that bad and you are unable to repay your debt, a bailiff might come knocking on your door.
+This post will guide you to stop several bailiff actions.

 When a high court enforcement agent (bailiff) comes to collect a debt, they will try to get the amount you owe in cash.
 If you don’t have the money on hand, you may feel embarrassed as the bailiffs are trained to find ways to get money owned via judgement debt.
 In this situation, it may be helpful to ask for more time to pay off your debt.
 This gives you time to find the money to pay your debt and avoid any further penalties.
 It can be difficult to get a creditor to agree to this, but it’s something you should try if you don’t have the cash available.
 This can save you from going to prison and from having a negative mark on your credit score.
 Our recommendation is that you contact a debt advisor /debt management company well in advance at the stage of claim form / court proceedings, so this situation of bailiff enforcement could be avoided.
 However it is recommended to contact a professional debt advisor / debt solution firm ASAP when you feel that judgement order is against you .

-IVA / Bankruptcy may help stop bailiff action
+IVA / Bankruptcy may help stop bailiffs

 An Individual Voluntary Arrangement (IVA) is an agreement between you and your creditors to pay off what is owed to them over a specific period.
 This can help you to stop bailiff action if you are struggling to make payments on what you owe.
 An IVA is a legally binding contract between you and your creditors that could allow you to pay off your debts over a specific period.
 An IVA professional would help you to set up an IVA contract, and your creditors have to accept the terms.
 It is important to note that an IVA does not get you out of debt.
 It is simply a way for you to repay your creditors over time.
 However, an IVA has some benefits that could help you to stop bailiff action.
 For example, an IVA may reduce your interest rates.
 Additionally, you don’t have to make repayments while the IVA is active.
 This can give you some time to get back on your feet financially and avoid going to prison.
 Kindly note IVA is a legally binding / formal debt solution plan and you must choose it very carefully as your personal details will be published on bankruptcy register of UK.

-Do you want To Stop Bailiff Action Right Now?
+Stop Bailiff Action Right Now?

 Stop Bailiff Action with an Informal Debt Plan (DMP)